Robert Laughlin Pierson

 Robert Laughlin Pierson (1926–1997) was an Episcopal clergyman and Freedom Rider and a named appellant in Pierson v.
 Ray, 386 U.S. 547 (1967).

 Life

-He was born in Chicago in 1926.
+He was born in Chicago on March 9, 1926.

-He graduated from Lawrence University, the University of Wisconsin, and Nashotah House.
+He graduated from Lawrence University, the University of Wisconsin, and Nashotah House with a master of divinity (MDiv).

 He served at St. Barnabas' Episcopal Church.

 In 1961, he was arrested at Jackson, Mississippi, with the Freedom Riders.
 Pierson was among the litigants who pursued damages against the police based on the Civil Rights Act of 1871 and was the named appellant in the 1967 U.S. Supreme Court case, Pierson v.
 Ray which found that the police had Qualified Immunity, and rejected Pierson's claims.

-He died on April 13, 1997, in St. Petersburg, Florida.
+He died from a heart attack at the age of 71 on April 13, 1997, in St. Petersburg, Florida.

 Family

 In 1955, he married Ann Clark Rockefeller, daughter of Nelson Rockefeller.
 They divorced in 1966.